 In 2013/14, the LDB developed this performance measure to initially track performance at Head Office and the Vancouver Distribution Centre.
-After 2018/19, the performance measure will be expanded to include diversion rates for the BC Liquor Stores and Kamloops Distribution Centre, and be calculated through ongoing weight tracking.
+After 2018/19, the performance measure will be expanded to include diversion rates for BCLS, the Kamloops Distribution Centre, and the new Delta Distribution Centre.

-While the LDB achieved 85 per cent diversion in 2015/16, the performance measure was based on a 24-hour audit.
-In 2016/17 and onward, the performance measure will be determined by using ongoing weight measurements taken over the entire fiscal year and is being expanded to include other materials.
-Due to the change in the way the performance measure is measured, the LDB maintained its target of 80 per cent for 2016/17 with a slight increase to 85 per cent in 2018/19 and 2019/20 as the performance measure will be expanded to include BC Liquor Stores and the Kamloops Distribution Centre.
+In 2016/17, the performance measure was determined by using ongoing weight measurements taken over the entire fiscal year and was expanded to include other materials relative to previous years.
+This is an improvement to the prior reporting years which relied on a 24-hour sample to estimate annual totals.
+Due to the fact that the new sample model has been used for only one year, the LDB maintained its target of 80 per cent for 2017/18 with a slight increase to 85 per cent in 2018/19 and 2019/20.